How to cite this paper

 In this use-case, suppose that a developer that has written a

 transformation from JATS into a new file format.
-It could be someone who did it for fun or,
+It could be someone who did it for

 perhaps, a company has a vested interest in promoting the file format.